-The impact of one more accident in limited waters or open sea, assuming side damage, water ingress and staying aground is considered next.
-The result would be a reduction of risk by approximately 5.5%.
+The impact of one more accident in limited waters or open sea, assuming side damage, hull breach, water ingress and staying aground or not is considered next.
+The average reduction of the PLL is 6.2% in case of one more accident with the ship not staying aground.
+The average increase of the PLL is 3.1% in case of one more accident with the ship staying aground.
 The corresponding results are summarized in the following table:

-Table 48: PLL values for one more accident in limited waters or open sea, assuming side damage, water ingress and staying aground
+Table 54: Impact on PLL of one more accident in limited waters or open sea,assuming side damage, hull breach, water ingress and staying aground or not

-PLL values based on A {GR1} PLL values based on A{GR2} Small cruise ship Large cruise ship Baltic Ferry Small cruise ship Large cruise ship Baltic Ferry Reference value 5.26E-02 3.61E-01 1.92E-01 3.76E-02 1.10E-01 6.19E-02 Plus one accident in lim. waters or open sea + side damage, water ingress and staying aground 4.98E-02 3.41E-01 1.81E-01 3.56E-02 1.04E-01 5.84E-02
+Small cruise ship Large cruise ship Baltic Ferry Reference value 4.66E-02 3.35E-01 4.35E-01 Plus one accident in lim. waters or open sea + side damage, hull breach, water ingress and staying aground 4.39E-02 3.17E-01 4.03E-01 Plus one accident in lim. waters or open sea + side damage, hull breach, water ingress and no staying aground 4.80E-02 3.44E-01 4.51E-01

-The impact of reducing the probability of water ingress from 100% to 95% and 90% in case of accidents in limited waters or open sea, assuming side damage and hull breach is considered next.
-The average reduction of the PLL is 3% (resp.
-6%) in case of 95% (resp.
-90%) probability of water ingress.
+The impact of one or five more accidents with hard or soft bottom/obstacle assuming limited waters or open sea and bottom damage is considered next.
+The increase of the PLL is very small in case of one or even five more accident(s) with hard bottom/obstacle.
+The average reduction of the PLL is 0.6% (resp.
+2.6%) in case of one (resp. five) more accident(s) with soft bottom.
 The corresponding results are summarized in the following table: